open-energy-transition/pypsa-zambia/doc/home/offline-setup-prepare.md

 # Preparing an Offline Package (For Developers and Instructors)

-This page is for whoever is **preparing** a portable, offline copy of a pixi-based PyPSA model — for example ahead of a workshop, field visit, or any setting where participants cannot rely on downloading packages and data on the spot.
+This page is for whoever is **preparing** a portable, offline copy of a pixi-based PyPSA model, for example ahead of a workshop, field visit, or any setting where participants cannot rely on downloading packages and data on the spot.

 !!! note
     If you have already been handed a finished offline package and just want to install and run it, see [Running from an Offline Package](offline-setup-run.md) instead — this page is about building that package in the first place.